Grandma Old Fashioned Sweet Potato Pie Recipe

 A blender, hand-held mixer, or electric stand mixer will automatically collect the strings on its blade for easy removal or, better yet, dissolve them.

-How do you cut sweet potato pie?
+How to cut sweet potato pie

 One primary consideration when cutting your sweet potato pie is to let it set before cutting.
 Otherwise, the slice will fall apart like feta cheese!